NikhilSawal/NikhilSawal.github.io/_posts/2020-11-15-investment-portfolio.md

 This is an end-to-end data science project, which is my attempt to learn different technologies and concepts involved in productionizing an ML concept.
 It tries to cover the following 4 aspect of a Data science project:

-1. Web scraping data from internet
+1. Scraping data from internet
 2. Data storage
 3. Model building & evaluation
 4. Continuous Integration (CI)